amazingproducer/100Days/README.md

 managing a short-term project over a 100 day period.
 I aim to devote two or more hours of each day to this endeavor.

-Progress may be tracked via the [Exercises](https://github.com/amazingproducer/100Days/projects/1) Project.
+Progress may be tracked via the [Exercises](https://github.com/amazingproducer/100Days/projects/1) and [Products](https://github.com/amazingproducer/100Days/projects/2) Projects.

 Exercises and projects are in directories organized by starting day and the exercise name.

 During these 100 days, exercise suggestions may be submitted as an [issue](https://github.com/amazingproducer/100Days/issues).

-I am shamelessly updating my README for reasons.